Claromentis co-founder Michael Christian shares his insights in a guest blog post.

 Our team recently created a corporate video as an introduction to Claromentis and we initially shared it privately on YouTube to enable our employees to review it.

-1. Get the Right Video Size
+1. Get the right video size

-4. Hiding the black title bar
+3. Hide the title bar

 <iframe width="550" height="309" src="//www.youtube-nocookie.com/embed/VD5tL3XaKzs?rel=0;showinfo=0" frameborder="0" allowfullscreen></iframe>

+If you want a minimalist look, you can hide video controls completely by using “controls=0”.
 This is suitable only for short videos as users won’t get the progress bar.

 <iframe width="550" height="309" src="//www.youtube-nocookie.com/embed/VD5tL3XaKzs?rel=0;showinfo=0;controls=0" frameborder="0" allowfullscreen></iframe>

-6. Forcing to play in HD
+5. Force the video to play in HD

 <iframe width="550" height="309" src="//www.youtube-nocookie.com/embed/VD5tL3XaKzs?rel=0;showinfo=0;controls=0;hd=1" frameborder="0" allowfullscreen></iframe>

-just need to add autoplay=1 at the end of the rest of the options
+In some situations you might want to set the video to ‘autoplay’.
+All you need to do is add “autoplay=1” at the end of the rest of the options.

 <iframe width="550" height="309" src="//www.youtube-nocookie.com/embed/VD5tL3XaKzs?rel=0;showinfo=0;controls=0;hd=1;autoplay=1" frameborder="0" allowfullscreen></iframe>